Echoo113/News-Feed-Project/README.md

   - Enhances Post.java's functionality by adding depth to post interactions, allowing users to respond to posts with replies, which can themselves be upvoted or downvoted.

   ### AccountInfo
   AccountInfo.java is a Java class that extends off of Account.java.
 AccountInfo includes all the miscellaneous details of the Account such as birthdays and pronouns.
-We will implement this to our project in the future when we ask for user information in the later phases.
+We will implement this to this project in the future when we ask for user information in the later phases.

   ### LogIn
   LogIn.java is a Java class that is used to help facilitate the process of managing Accounts that would be stored via the AccountDatabase class.
 It's used in conjunction with the Main.java file to create, login, and to check whether the account exists the text file or not.
 This class also implements the ILogIn interface.